Frequently Asked Questions on SARS-CoV-2 and Food Safety

 Download a scientific review article by Anelich et al, 2020 on SARS-CoV-2 and Risk to Food Safety

 What is the coronavirus?

 Coronaviruses (CoV) are a large group of viruses that are common in many different species of animals.
 They cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
 The common cold is something we are all familiar with – this is often caused by what is termed “common human coronaviruses” of which there are many different strains.

 The current virus that was reported on 31 December 2019 for the first time by China, is a new strain that has not been previously identified in humans.
-It has been given the name SARS-CoV-2 and it causes Covid-19 (corona virus disease).
+It has been given the name SARS-CoV-2 and it causes Covid-19 (coronavirus disease).

 On 11 March 2020, the World Health Organization declared this outbreak a pandemic.

-How does one contract Covid-19?
+How does one contract the illness known as Covid-19?

-The main routes of infection are:
+The primary modes of transmission of infection are: